xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 There is a `join_node` looks interesting, but after a closer look, it's still not the expected one: the message type is of a fixed empty class `continue_msg`.
 There is no way to pass any extra information through the `join_node`.

-Also all other node type cannot satisfy this requirement.
+Also all other node type cannot meet this requirement.
 How to solve this problem?

 # The Pipeline

 In TBB there is another pattern called [Pipeline].
 It simulates a assembly line which contains several processing stage.
 Only after one stage finishes its work, next stage can start.
+Different stages can run at same time.

-One constraint of `tbb::parallel_pipeline` is it only supports linear pipeline.
-[TBB document: Non-Linear Pipelines] This may seem to reduce the parallelism, however it only affects the latency since all of the stages can always be processed in parallel.
+One constraint of `tbb::parallel_pipeline` is that TBB doesn't support [non-linear pipelines].
+This may seem to reduce the parallelism, however it only affects the latency since all of the stages can always be processed in parallel.

+Because of this, the graph should be sorted before it can be expressed in a linear pipeline.

-To construct a non-linear pipeline, we will have to sort the graph.
-Besides, what if we want to decide the content of message passed to child node after we have seen all messages passed from parents.
-Pipeline cannot meet our needs this time.
+But there is one limitation: If before the message can be passed to a child node, we need to collect all messages coming from parents.
+Pipeline cannot deal with this situation.

 # The Merge Node

-To solve the "1 task per N messages" problem, all messages from parents need to be merged into one, and passed onto next function_node.
-The general idea is simple:
+To solve the "1 task per N messages" problem, all messages from parents need to be merged into one, then passed onto the child `function_node`.
+The general idea is like this:

 > `join_node<tuple<msg_t...>>` => `function_node<msg_t, msg_t>`

-From the interface we can tell what `join_node` does is only put all the input from its parents into a `tuple` and passed to downstream.
+From the interface we can tell `join_node` is lightweight and what it does is only put all the input from its parents into a `tuple` and passed to downstream.
  If we chain the `join_node` with a `function_node`, there should be little cost.

 But here comes another problem: How to store these nodes of different type.
 The `join_node` which joins different number of nodes are of different type.